phensley/cldr-engine-website/docs/api-calendardate.md

 ## month

 Indicates the month of the year, 1-based.
-Gregorian JANUARY = 1.
+Gregorian JANUARY = 1, FEBRUARY = 2, .., DECEMBER = 12.

 #### Syntax